 Let’s go back to basics and describe each method in a bit more detail:

-• Batch Data API: This API groups records into batches, instead of handling individual records one by one, thus improving performance and reducing overhead, and efficiently transferring bulk data without overwhelming resources.
+- Batch Data APIAn Application Programming Interface is a set of rules enabling two or more applications to communicate and exchange data.: This APIAn Application Programming Interface is a set of rules enabling two or more applications to communicate and exchange data. groups records into batches, instead of handling individual records one by one, thus improving performance and reducing overhead, and efficiently transferring bulk data without overwhelming resources.
 It also allows asynchronous processing, making it suitable for scenarios like scheduled data imports or exports.

-• Custom Service: Sometimes, none of the out-of-the-box solutions cut it and custom API services need to be developed, offering complete flexibility that align align precisely with requirements.
+- Custom Service: Sometimes, none of the out-of-the-box solutions cut it and custom APIAn Application Programming Interface is a set of rules enabling two or more applications to communicate and exchange data. services need to be developed, offering complete flexibility that align align precisely with requirements.
 Inevitably, this comes at a much higher cost of design, implementation, and maintenance.

 The final showdown